Import SSL Certificates

 Procedure: Import Certificates on a New Uyuni Proxy

-1. Install the Uyuni Proxy according to the instructions in Deploy a Uyuni 2024.10 Proxy.
+1. Install the Uyuni Proxy according to the instructions in Uyuni 2024.12 Proxy Deployment on SLE Micro.

 2. Follow the prompts to complete setup.